ggandor/leap.nvim/README.md

-- **the command**: we need one fundamental targeting method, instead of a smorgasbord of possibilities, having "enhanced" versions of each native motion, and more - as I used to phrase it, [a jetpack instead of railway tickets](https://github.com/ggandor/lightspeed.nvim#railways-versus-jetpacks) (↔ EasyMotion and its dervatives)
+- **the command**: we need one fundamental targeting method, instead of a smorgasbord of possibilities, having "enhanced" versions of each native motion - as I used to phrase it, [a jetpack instead of railway tickets](https://github.com/ggandor/lightspeed.nvim#railways-versus-jetpacks) (↔ EasyMotion and its derivatives)
 - **the context**: it should be enough to look at the target, and nothing else (↔ vanilla Vim motion combinations)
-- **the steps**: the motion should be atomic (↔ Vim motion combos); you should not have to make any decisions - that is, a fixed-length input pattern is desired (↔ e.g. Pounce); most importantly, you should be able to type the command in one go, without having to pause and react to events happening (↔ all labeling plugins so far)
+- **the steps**: the motion should be atomic (↔ Vim motion combos); you should not have to make any decisions - that is, a fixed-length input pattern is desired; most importantly, you should be able to type the command in one go, without having to pause and react to events happening (↔ all labeling plugins so far)

-And of course, all the while using as few keystrokes as possible, and getting distracted by as little incidental visual noise as possible.
+And of course, all the while using **as few keystrokes** as possible, **and** getting distracted by **as little incidental visual noise as possible**.

 It is obviously impossible to achieve all of these at the same time, without some trade-offs at least; but Leap comes pretty close, occupying a sweet spot in